Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Experiments

-\paragraph{Comparison of trimming methods} We compare three different sample trimming methods on this data to the baseline of no sample trimming.
-In the language of Section~\ref{sec:methods}, these are homoscedastic trimming with the constant cut-off of 11.1 (recall that $1/0.1+1/0.9\approx 11.1$) proposed by \cite{crump}, which we refer to from here on as the 0/1/0.9 rule, homoscedastic trimming with a variance-minimizing cut-off, and heteroscedastic trimming with variance-minimizing cut-off.
+We compare three different sample trimming methods on this data to the baseline of no sample trimming.
+In the language of Section~\ref{sec:methods}, these are homoscedastic trimming with the constant cut-off of 11.1 (recall that $1/0.1+1/0.9\approx 11.1$, so this is the 0.1/0.9 rule proposed by \cite{crump}), homoscedastic trimming with a variance-minimizing cut-off, and heteroscedastic trimming with variance-minimizing cut-off.
 For all of these methods, we perform inference using the estimator of Theorem~\ref{thm:trimmed_clt}.
 Point estimates and 95\% confidence intervals constructed from asymptotic normal theory are shown in Figure~\ref{fig:nhanes}.
 We note that, for the optimal homscedastic trimming, the implied propensity cut-offs found are $0.04$ and $0.96$.

 We see from these results that, in this problem, sample trimming based only on propensities offers little variance reduction\textemdash the variance-minimizing homoscedastic trimming and the 0.1/0.9 rule both actually slightly increase the variance of our point estimate.
 On the other hand, the variance-minimizing heteroscedastic trimming offers a 17\% reduction in variance and visibly smaller confidence intervals, as seen in Figure~\ref{fig:nhanes}.